aarnphm/aarnphm.github.io/content/thoughts/writing.md

 The modality of text essentially creates a universal interface that allows individuals from diverse backgrounds and contexts to form intricate networks of thoughts.

-> What I am doing right now, writing this essay, is, technically, **a linear walk through the network of my ideas**.
+> What I am doing right now, writing this essay, is, technically, **a linear walk through the [[thoughts/Networked Thoughts|network]] of my ideas**.
 That is what writing is: turning a net into a line.
-But it is also very concretely what I do, since I have _externalised_ my ideas in [a note-taking system](https://obsidian.md/) where the thoughts are linked with hyperlinks.
-(Henrik Karlsson, [Reader-generated Essay](https://www.lesswrong.com/posts/ZtMsyMP5F7zzP8Gvc/reader-generated-essays))
+But it is also very concretely what I do, since I have _externalised_ my ideas in [a note-taking system](https://obsidian.md/) where the thoughts are linked with [[thoughts/Hypertext|hyperlinks]] (Henrik Karlsson, [Reader-generated Essay](https://www.lesswrong.com/posts/ZtMsyMP5F7zzP8Gvc/reader-generated-essays))

 At its core, writing endeavours to transmute the [[thoughts/Chaos|chaos]] of existence into discernible narratives, offering a conduit for shared understanding amidst the inherent disarray of life.
 Such a form of [looseness in mutation](https://subconscious.substack.com/p/hypertext-montage)